General Agentic Planning Through Simulative Reasoning with World Models: Experiments

 \paragraph{Dataset} To evaluate agent abilities for multi-hop, multi-website QA, we adopt the FanOutQA~\citep{zhu-etal-2024-fanoutqa} dataset, which consists of questions of exactly this nature.
 Due to resource constraints, we evaluate on the first 100 examples of the dev set.
 As the results show, however, the smaller sample size is sufficient to show statistically significant differences between methods.

 \paragraph{Experiment Setup} We ran the experiments using \texttt{gpt-4o-2024-05-13} between November 10th, 2024 and December 8th, 2024.
-We noticed that our architecture with world-model-based planning deteriorates in performance when using the newer versions of \texttt{gpt-4o}, which may be due to additional training which changed the model's response patterns to the same prompts.
-We operate the browser using the same rules as in experiments for Complex Website Navigation.
+We noticed that simulative reasoning deteriorates in performance when using the newer versions of \texttt{gpt-4o}, which may be due to additional training which changed the model's response patterns to the same prompts.
+We operate the browser using the same rules as in experiments for constrained navigation.

-\paragraph{Results} We present our results on Multi-Hop, Multi-Website QA in Table~\ref{tab:fanoutqa-results}.
-Again, our method increases the accuracy from 17.0\% to 29.8\% and world model planning improves over autoregressive planning by 48.6\% (p-value = 0.011).
+\paragraph{Results} We present the multi-hop information aggregation results in Table~\ref{tab:fanoutqa-results}.
+Again, simulative reasoning (System~II) increases the accuracy from 17.0\% to 29.8\%, improving over the reactive policy (System~I) by 48.6\% (p-value = 0.011).
 BrowsingAgent achieves fair performance even though it cannot memorize information from different websites, often due to some questions in the dataset being answerable based on information from a single Wikipedia page (e.g., \textit{What are the publication dates for all of the Harry Potter books?}).
-Despite this, our architecture improves over BrowsingAgent even without world model planning by dramatically reducing action errors (43\% $\rightarrow$ 10\%).
+Despite this, our architecture improves over BrowsingAgent even without simulative reasoning by dramatically reducing action errors (43\% $\rightarrow$ 10\%).
 Browser crashes make a sizable contribution to agent failures (24\% for our architecture), indicating room for improvement in the tooling for open-web navigation.